-3. Affordability - Healthcare needs to be affordable with increased insurance coverage,
+3. Affordability - Healthcare needs to be affordable with increased insurance coverage, especially for employers with less than 50 employees.

 Problem Statement: The population of the community needs to have better access to affordable healthcare.

 - The hospital offers low cost screening programs. - The hospital offers low cost fitness center memberships. - The hospital has a financial assistance program with discounted or free care for qualified patients. - A new hospital facility was constructed in order to provide low-cost services, locally, to the community of Preston County. - The hospital offers low cost fitness center memberships.
 The hospital offers health fairs to provide low-cost screenings and tests and to educate patients on financial-assistance matters